etnbrd/flx-paper/rebutal.md

 We chose to develop a compiler and not a Javascript interpreter.
 Hence we need the developer to identify the asynchronism.
 We agree with the reviewers, this interaction with the developer would possibly impact the developer productivity if the compiler was to be released as is.
-However, it is possible to circumvent this limitation by integrating the compiler as a Just-in-Time compiler.
-With information from the execution engine about the asynchronism of specific functions, the compiler would not require any interaction with the developer.
+However, with information from the execution engine about the asynchronism of specific functions, the compiler would not require any interaction with the developer.
 We omitted this detail in the paper to avoid confusing the original idea with possible improvements.

 We agree with the reviewers that the literature already addressed the parallelization of loops constructs of imperative languages.